-1912 • July 24th • Street Railway Manager, Sam Mitchell travels to St. Louis to purchase four streetcars; these are the "40-class" cars. one of which is preserved today at Old Pueblo Trolley in Tucson.

-1921 • July 4 • Service 1921 from Phoenix to Orangewood on the Glendale Interurban is increased to twelve cars per day.
+1912 • July 24th • Street Railway Manager, Sam Mitchell travels to St. Louis to purchase four streetcars; these are the "40-class" cars, one of which is preserved today at Old Pueblo Trolley in Tucson.
+1921 • July 4 • Streetcar service from Phoenix to Orangewood, on the Glendale Interurban Line, is increased from nine to twelve cars per day, with the last returning to Phoenix at 11pm.